-The cool thing about TortoiseSVN is the integration it provides with File Explorer (previously known as Windows Explorer.)
+To use TortoiseSVN, the first thing you'll want to do is open up File Explorer.
+TortoiseSVN is integrated with File Explorer (previously known as Windows Explorer.)
 File Explorer is part of the GUI delivered with Windows 8 and later (including Windows 10).
 This interface comes to life for most users as the folders used to find and access files on your Windows machine.

 - Right-click on a file or folder.

 - Then choose TortoiseSVN among choices like Open, Cut, Copy, etc.

 - Navigate to the TortoiseSVN choice, you’ll see its main menu.
 This is where you can choose a version control action you want to take against that file or folder.